-ECF Program-funded devices and services must be used primarily for off-campus educational purposes and by students, school staff, and library patrons with otherwise unmet needs.
+ECF Program-funded devices and services must be used primarily for off-campus educational purposes and by students, school staff, and library patrons with unmet needs.
+Homework meant to be completed off of school grounds would satisfy the requirement of off-campus use.
 To ensure that funding is focused on unmet needs, the Commission requires schools, library, and consortia to certify, as part of their funding application, that they are only seeking support for eligible equipment and/or broadband connectivity provided to students, school staff, and library patrons who would otherwise lack access to connected devices and/or broadband connectivity sufficient to engage in remote learning.